 In earlier years, strolling tourists would find Doreen’s Jazz New Orleans in Jackson Square in front of Saint Louis Cathedral.
 The band later moved its regular spot to Saint Peter and Royal, where “the lady upstairs calls the police on us so much that they don’t listen to her anymore—thank God!”

 Until August 2005, each day in decent-enough weather Doreen and Lawrence would wake up in Doreen’s growing-up home above the candy shop, take the stairs to street level, and open the ancient wrought-iron grille door, its original sharp decorative details softened by generations of glossy paint.
 They’d pack up their old red van with musical instruments and donation cans, thread through the French Quarter traffic, stake out their spot on the street, and play—for tips, for the joy of making music together, and for the rush of amazed appreciative reactions from gathering crowds.

 Doreen’s incredibly long note leaves the audience more breathless than she, every time.

-As of March 2019, a cursory and drastically incomplete count of views of tourists’ YouTube videos featuring Doreen adds up to more than four million views.
+As of October 2021, a cursory and drastically incomplete count of views of tourists’ YouTube videos featuring Doreen adds up to nearly nine million views.
 (She is astonished to hear this figure, saying, “I don’t have time to keep track of these things!”)
 The following unedited YouTube comments convey the flavor of hundreds of other posted remarks: